Saimabhy/TechSupportIq/docs/css-customization.md

 ```

 * *webchat-unread-message-preview*
-This is the message bubble which is diplayed next to the *webchat-toggle-button*, when the user retreived an unread message from Cognigy.
+This is the message bubble which is diplayed next to the *webchat-toggle-button*, when the user retreived an unread message from TechSupportIq.
 ```CSS
 .webchat-unread-message-preview {
     background-color: rgb(5, 5, 131);